Portugal: warmth, wind and hiking – the western Algarve in winter

 To the west, the wilderness increases towards Cape São Vicente, where south-western Europe seems to be sinking into the Atlantic.
 The last place is Sagres, in whose extensive fortress the tour guide and researcher Conceição Barão cleans up with a fairy tale.

 Didn’t Prince Henry the Navigator (1394–1460) run a nautical school here, as is often rumored, in anticipation of Portugal’s rise to sea power and gather scholars around him?
 “No,” emphasizes Barão, that is “just a myth, old propaganda.”
-Heinrich had met scientists and the best navigators of the time, “but it could have been anywhere, without a fixed location”.
+Heinrich had met scientists and the best navigators of the time, “but it might have been anywhere, without a fixed location”.

 The hard end of the world